BLESSING WITHOUT WRESTLING

 24 who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.
 (NKJV).

-Likewise, Paul by revelation states this truth in 2 Corinthians 5:
+Likewise, Paul by revelation states this truth in his epistle to the Corinthians.

 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,

 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

 20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.

 21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
 (NKJV).